-Over the past 19-years (2001–2019), the average annual pre-monsoonal burned area in UK and HP is 867 km2 (sd = 780 km2) and 120 km2 (sd = 124 km2) respectively which equates to 1.6% and 0.2% of the land surface area of each state respectively.
-There is significant inter-annual variation in the burned area (Figure 3A-B) which ranges between 3–451 km2 and 50–3083 km2 in HP and UK respectively.
-The overall trend (Table 2 and Supplement 1) indicates that burned area is increasing by 2.6 and 46.7 km2 year-1 in HP and UK respectively although it is clear there is significant interannual variation.
-DBF and EBF are the most fire-prone land cover types in HP and account for 42 and 32% of the total burned area respectively.
+Over the past 19-years (2001–2019), the average annual pre-monsoonal burned area in UK and HP was 867 km2 (sd = 780 km2) and 120 km2 (sd = 124 km2) which equates to 1.6% and 0.2% of the land surface area of each state respectively.
+There was a significant inter-annual variation in the burned area (Figure 3A-B) which ranges between 3–451 km2 and 50–3083 km2 in HP and UK respectively.
+The overall trend (Table 2 and Supplement 1) indicates that burned area is increasing by 2.6 and 46.7 km2 year-1 in HP and UK respectively DBF and EBF are the most fire-prone land cover types in HP and account for 42 and 32% of the total burned area respectively.
 In UK, ENF and DBF account for 43 and 41% of the total burned area.
 In UK and HP, the average fire size is small at 0.30 and 0.24 km2 whilst the largest burned area detected was 100.4 and 38.3 km2, respectively.

 INSERT FIGURE 3

 Fire occurrence among different land cover types over western Himalaya is shown in Supplement 2A and 2B and their temporal variation in Figure 3C and 3D.
-It is clear from Figure 3D, that there has been a large increase in burned area in UK between 2011 and 2019, particularly in ENF which sees a 87% increase in the burned area relative to that which occurred between 2001 and 2010.
+It is clear from Figure 3D, that there has been a large increase in burned area in UK between 2011 and 2019, particularly in ENF forest cover has a 87% increase in the burned area relative to that which occurred between 2001 and 2010.
 A similar inter-annual burn area pattern has also been noticed in the MCD64A1 burn area dataset (Supplement 3).
 Burned area is typically low in shrublands and grasslands with DBF being the only land cover type with a moderate degree of fire activity in both regions.
 Most fires occur in the dry season between March and June where daily total rainfall is < 50 mm and the average maximum temperature is 31.5 °C. The non-parametric K-S test revealed that the distribution of burned area in 2001–2010 and 2011–2019 was not equal or significantly dissimilar.
-The absolute maximum difference of cumulative probability density is 0.19 with p < 0.01 (Figure 4a).
+The absolute maximum difference of cumulative probability density is 0.19 ( p < 0.01) (Figure 4a).
 The decadal daily fire distribution (Figure 4b) shows a bimodal peak in the burned area during pre-monsoon which results from fires occurring in the last week of March and the last week of May to the 1st week of June.
 The length of fire season, defined as decadal daily start-up days to recession of fire time (shown as the normal distribution curve of Figure 4b), is ~ 10 days shorter in 2011–2019 compared to 2001–2010 although the burned area is concentrated over a shorter time period (Figure 4c).

 INSERT TABLE 2